Lastraeus/pp2-cians-ci-grade-calculator/README.md

 [How I summed the array of total points](https://reqbin.com/code/javascript/m81eb1ms/javascript-sum-array-example)

 While learning about reading selectors from various sources (below) I did not find a solution to the problem I was having applying unique listeners to multiple selector inputs.
-After learning more on selectors in general I came to the conclusion myself that I needed a object orientated solution to avoid masses of duplicated code for my purposes.
+After learning more on selectors in general I came to the conclusion that I needed a object orientated solution to avoid masses of duplicated code for my purposes.
 This ended up also applying to the randomiser buttons.

 [Selector Reference#1](https://stackoverflow.com/questions/10911526/how-do-i-programatically-select-an-html-option-using-javascript)

 [Selector Reference#2](https://www.youtube.com/watch?v=kzFJ7St_ma8)

-I then combined my own understanding of classes and constructors, [reference for same](https://www.youtube.com/watch?v=5AWRivBk0Gw) and trial and error to develop the currently in use solution.
+I then combined my understanding of classes and constructors, [helped by this reference video](https://www.youtube.com/watch?v=5AWRivBk0Gw) and trial and error to develop the currently in use solution.

 [Guide to make the 3d buttons used on the site](https://www.youtube.com/watch?v=cWeWnO8XKds)